Distributed-DeadLock/g_runner_logic/README.md

 A copy of every item in a prize-Inventory for a Rank will be given to the player when he reaches that Rank.

 When there is no Rank-Inventory for a certain Rank, the player instead receives 2 random items from the "over"-inventory.

+	(requires priv "newseason")
++ /newseason 						-	Start a new Season

+A New Season will be started.
+The Top-3 Results of the current season will be stored in the seasonwinner-list.
+The highcore-list and all player times will be reset.
+Players need to respawn to join the new season.

 -------------